 Thursday, May 14, 2015

 Grand and State Ballrooms

 17 East Monroe Street, Chicago

-For more information on sponsorship opportunities, please call Monika Collins at 312.422.5584 or email firstname.lastname@example.org.
+For information about sponsorship opportunities, including the purchase of tables, please call Liesl Pereira, IHC Director of Development, at 312.422.5584 or contact by email at email@example.com.

 Accommodations for people with disabilities available upon request.

 All proceeds from the luncheon will support the programs of the Illinois Humanities Council and its mission to strengthen society by fueling inquiry and conversation about the ideas and works that shape our culture.